 - Slides on top — To change whether your slides are in front of the presenter or behind the presenter, go to the slide tray, find the drop down next to Appearance and check Slides on top.

-- Slide transitions — To turn slide transition animation on, go to the slide tray and next to Appearance, check Slide transitions from the dropdown menu.
+- Slide transitions — To turn slide transition animation on, go to the menu under Slides and check Slide transitions.
 To turn the transitions off, uncheck Slide transitions.

 We think of every presentation as a show, and every slide as a scene.
 You may want to position yourself front and center, you may want to switch quickly to a different room, or you may want to get out of the way of your content.
 To put your content and yourself in the perfect place every time, you can change the Room and Presenter presets for individual slides.